 Squarespace: Pros & Cons

 - Easy to set up – With Squarespace, you can start work on your website immediately.
-You get access to the application as soon as you create an account, and after you choose a template, you can begin customizing it immediately.
+You get access to the application as soon as you create an account.
+After you choose a template, you can begin customizing it immediately.

-- A free domain – If you choose a yearly billing cycle, you can take up Squarespace’s offer for a free domain name.
+- Free domain – If you choose a yearly billing cycle, you can take up Squarespace’s offer for a free domain name.

 - A free trial – You can take advantage of a 14-day trial to see for yourself whether the builder suits your needs.